jerryhgladinet/docs/admin/source/chapter04.rst

 5.2.4 Root Folder Name
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Root folder name is the top level folder name that will show up in the tenant administrator's folder structure.
+The Root folder name is the top level folder name that will show up in the tenant administrator's folder structure.
 We recommend the folder name being descriptive and follow the normal Windows path recommendations (For example, there are certain characters that are not allowed).

 .. note::

     Remember this folder is only showing to the tenant administrator, it is not published to the team user yet.
 When it is time to publish the folder to the tenant users, the name that the tenant user will see can also be defined.
-It is recommend that if later the folder is continue to be published as a team folder, the name there for the team folder be the same as the folder name here.
-It is recommended but not necessary to have the root folder name the same as published team folder name.
+It is recommended that if later on, the folder is to be published as a team folder, then the name for the team folder should be the same as the folder name here.
+It is recommended but not necessary to have the root folder name the same as your published team folder name.

 5.2.5 Local Storage Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the file server UNC path or local windows folder path that you will connect into the tenant administrator's root folder structure.
-The idea here is you will take this folder, and mount the folder into the tenant administrator's root folder structure with the name described in the "Root Folder name".
+The idea here is you will take this folder and mount the folder into the tenant administrator's root folder structure with the name described in the "Root Folder name".

 **User Name**

-The user name is the Windows username, either it being local Windows user or global Active Directory user, this is a Windows account that is capable of accessing the "Local Storage Location"
+The user name is the Windows username, either it being local Windows user or global Active Directory user, this is a Windows account that is capable of accessing the "Local Storage Location".

 **Password**